 Asteroids are fascinating and frightening.
-Sure, on one hand, they're basically rocks hurling through space on their own, and possibly seeded water and even life on Earth and other planets -- and that's cool -- but on the other hand, they can smash into our planet and cause a lot of damage.
+Sure, on the one hand, they’re rocks hurling through space on their own, and possibly seeded water and even life on Earth and other planets — and that’s cool — but on the other hand, they can smash into our planet and cause a lot of damage.

 You’ve probably seen them: they use weird comparisons for sizes (“giraffe-sized,” anyone?) and they either overstate the risk or don’t explain it at all.
 Asteroids can indeed be dangerous, but this risk is probably smaller than you think.
 Let’s dig in deeper.

 So far, astronomers have found hundreds of thousands of asteroids in our solar system — and every year, they’re finding thousands more.
 Some are only a couple of meters across.
 Others are worthy of being called ‘dwarf planets,’ like Ceres, which measures 933 km in diameter.
 Most of these are nowhere near Earth and are not of any concern.
 But smaller asteroids are much more common.

 To completely wipe out life on Earth (or almost completely), an asteroid would have to be around 100 km across (60 miles).
 But those aren’t the ones you should be worried about.